 Sept.
-23rd, 2017: Smaller then normal crops for us this year.
-And no early season crop at all.
-The Basswood honey is sold out and we made just enough fall honey this year to meet the needs of our list customers.
-We are effectively sold out for this season.
-If anyone doesn't claim a bucket we'll post it on the home page of our website, so check back in mid-oct. if you're really jone-sing for a bucket of the golden good stuff and didn't get your order in.
-We want homes for all the honey!
+23rd, 2017: Overall, much smaller then normal honey crops this year and no early season crop at all.
+The Basswood honey sold out and we made just enough fall honey to meet the needs of our reserve list customers.
+We are effectively sold out for the season.

 July 19, 2017: We're still waiting to pull our main mid-summer honey crop.
-The bees are finally enjoying a stretch of good weather It's going to be mid-august before we have bulk buckets of this basswood crop ready for pick up.
+The bees are finally enjoying a stretch of good weather.
+It'll be mid-august before bulk buckets of the basswood are ready for pick up.

-June 28th, 2017: No early summer honey crop this year.
-The cold rainy weather kept the bees in the hive or out foraging for nectar-filled flowers that just weren't blooming or had been washed out.
+June 28th, 2017: No early summer honey crop this year!
+Weird!
 This means our first crop of 2017 will be the main mid-season crop.
 Hoping this rain means a great Basswood bloom.

-September 16, 2016: Last year saw a fall honey crop failure for the first time in many years here in New England.
-Bees and beekeepers waited with bated breath for a fall nectar flow that never came.
-Seems likely to have been the summer-long persistent drought.
-We managed a very small goldenrod, japanese knotweed and aster crop that had a citrusy- buttery aroma and a strong exotic flavor.
-Sometime extreme weather makes wonderful honey.
+September 16, 2016: A fall honey crop failure for the first time in many years here in New England.
+The hives managed a small crop w/ a citrusy- buttery flavor, proving that sometime extreme weather can make wonderful honey.

-August 3rd, 2016: Bee Haven was blessed to have Mayan Elder Nana Wilma join us again this summer to bless our land and bees, leading a traditional Mayan Fire Ceremony.
-In Mayan culture bees represent the ancestors and its our obligation to love, care for and cherish them, as well as listen to their messages.
+August 3rd, 2016: Bee Haven was blessed to have Mayan Elder Nana Wilma join us again this summer to lead a traditional Mayan Fire Ceremony.
 Thank you, Nana Wilma and Circle of Women International, for your wisdom, courage and sharing.